giussepi/segmentation-co-training/README.md

    `pip install -r requirements`

+5. Install pytorch using the script provided in the page [pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

-5. Make a copy of the configuration file and update it properly `cp settings.py.template settings.py`
+6. Make a copy of the configuration file and update it properly `cp settings.py.template settings.py`